buruzaemon/natto/README.md

 ## Configuration
 -  ***No explicit configuration should be necessary, as natto will try to locate the `mecab` library based upon its runtime environment.***
     - On Windows, it will query the Windows Registry to determine where `libmecab.dll` is installed
-    - On Mac OS and \*nix, it will query `mecab-config --libs`
+    - On OS X and \*nix, it will query `mecab-config --libs`
 -   ***But if natto cannot find the `mecab` library, `LoadError` will be raised.***
     - Please set the `MECAB_PATH` environment variable to the exact name/path to your `mecab` library.
-    - e.g., for Mac OS
+    - e.g., for OS X

             export MECAB_PATH=/usr/local/Cellar/mecab/0.996/lib/libmecab.dylib